 Their entire life history can be watched, including the change from caterpillar to chrysalis and the emergence of the butterfly from the chrysalis.

 The eggs for hatching may be obtained in two ways.
 Sometimes they are found by searching the food plants of the caterpillars at the correct time of year.
-Or you may find it easier to catch and record a female butterfly with spy gadgets like these (identify her from reference books), bring her home, and enclose her in some convenient way.
+Or you may find it easier to catch and record a female butterfly (identify her from reference books), bring her home, and enclose her in some convenient way.

 A satisfactory method is to plant the food plant for the particular species in a large flower netting, kept in position by hoops of wire, as shown in the illustration.
 Such a device allows plenty of .......

-The eggs, still on the piece of plant on which they were laid, should then be kept in glass-topped boxes (sometimes found here), so that the tiny caterpillars are not lost when they hatch.
+The eggs, still on the piece of plant on which they were laid, should then be kept in glass-topped boxes or empty butter tubs like these (empty of course), so that the tiny caterpillars are not lost when they hatch.
 As soon as they do hatch .......

 As they grow, the caterpillars must be provided with larger quarters, such as wooden boxes with perforated zinc, or netting, sides.
-A closely fitting glass front which you can use a mini spy camera to record through has the great advantage of .......
+A closely fitting glass front which you can use to record through has the great advantage of .......

 When fully grown, the caterpillars will turn into chrysalids, and in preparation for this they will, according to the species, descend to the floor of the cage (previously scattered with .......